sizeofvoid/libopeninput/doc/user/device-quirks.rst

 ModelALPSTouchpad, ModelAppleTouchpad, ModelWacomTouchpad, ModelChromebook
-    Reserved for touchpads made by the respective vendors ModelTabletNoTilt
+    Reserved for touchpads made by the respective vendors ModelTouchpadVisibleMarker
-    Indicates that the tablet stylus does not provide tilt axis information, even if the kernel exposes that axis.
-ModelTouchpadVisibleMarker
     Indicates the touchpad has a drawn-on visible marker between the software buttons.